-Photo ©UN Women/Christopher Herwig EVALUATION OVERARCHING QUESTIONS: - To what extent have FPI/TP approaches improved and focused strategic programming? - 2.
-To what extent has the FPI approach strengthened governance, quality assurance, monitoring and knowledge management? - To what extent has the FPI approach enhanced engagement of partners around common GEWE goals? - 4.
-To what extent has the FPI approach enhanced collaboration and system-wide coordination on GEWE among United Nations agencies at the global and country levels? - 5.
-To what extent has the FPI approach enhanced resource mobilization and donor relations and provided flexible and predictable funding?
+- (b) To what extent has the FPI approach strengthened governance, quality assurance, monitoring and knowledge management? - (c) To what extent has the FPI approach enhanced partner engagement around common GEWE goals? - (d) To what extent has the FPI approach enhanced collaboration and system-wide coordination on GEWE among United Nations organizations at the global and country levels? - (e) To what extent has the FPI approach enhanced resource mobilization and donor relations, and provided flexible and predictable funding? - 6.
+The evaluation is intended to be used primarily by the UN-Women Executive Board, senior management, policy thematic divisions and other headquarters divisions that support different aspects of UN-Women's programme implementation at the global, regional and country levels, as well as staff at headquarters and regional and country offices.